Harold S. Roise

 Harold Sigward Roise (February 27, 1916 – December 24, 1991) was a highly decorated United States Marine Corps colonel.
 He was the recipient of two Navy Crosses during the Korean War, the United States military's second-highest decoration awarded for valor in combat.

 Early life and career

 Harold S. Roise was born on February 27, 1916, in Moscow, Idaho.
-Upon graduating from the University of Idaho in 1939, Roise was commissioned as a second lieutenant in the Marine Corps.
+He attended the University of Idaho where he played football and was a three-year letter-winner, an Honorable Mention All-American and Captain in 1938.
+Upon graduation in 1939, Roise was commissioned as a second lieutenant in the Marine Corps.

 On December 7, 1941, Second Lieutenant Roise was stationed on board the USS Maryland in Battleship Row when the Japanese attacked Pearl Harbor.
 The USS Maryland was slightly damaged and four men were killed.

 After the attack, he was placed in charge of the Marine detachment aboard the USS Alabama as the ship conducted operations in the North Atlantic.
 Roise later participated in the battle of Okinawa in 1945, and the subsequent occupation of China when World War II ended.
 For his service in China, Roise was awarded the Legion of Merit.